 Am I good or am I bad

-With an open mind I have granted to the whole world, the right to decide either way mainly because what other persons think of Me just does not matter to Me.
-To be the way My Dattaguru and My Gayatrimata want Me to, is the one sole aim of My life and it is due to their affection that I have been groomed the way they want Me to be.
+With an open mind I have granted to the whole world, the right to decide either way mainly because what other persons think of me just does not matter to me.
+To be the way My Dattaguru and My Gayatrimata want me to, is the sole aim of my life and it is due to their affection that I have been groomed the way they want me to be.